Microsoft Copilot vs. ChatGPT, Claude, and Gemini: Why You Need a Different AI Tool for Company Data

 A Quiet Problem That Isn't Talked About: Shadow AI

-„Shadow AI“ is exactly what we started with – employees using AI tools that the company hasn't approved and can't see.
-And not because they are disobedient.
-Because it helps them and the company hasn't offered them a safe alternative.
+Shadow AI“It's exactly what we started with – employees are using AI tools that the company hasn't approved and can't see.
+And not because they're disobedient.
+Because it helps them and the company did not offer them a safe alternative.

 When, on the other hand, is a general model sufficient and better?

-• work with publicly available information,
+• working with publicly available information,

 • specialized tasks where you want the most powerful model available.